-Finally, the NPS will continue to participate in the Department of the Interior's (DOI) formal requirements on programmatic activities including: updates to the CERP Programmatic Regulations; guidance memoranda to formalize how CERP projects will be built, operated, and evaluated; interim goals that will be used to track restoration progress and provide five-year status reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced, and pursuant to Federal and State law, dedicated and managed for the natural system.
+Finally, the NPS will continue to participate in the DOI formal requirements on programmatic activities including: updates to the CERP Programmatic Regulations; guidance memoranda to formalize how CERP projects will be built, operated, and evaluated; interim goals that will be used to track restoration progress and provide five-year status reports to Congress; and the identification of the appropriate quantity, timing, and distribution of water that will be produced, and pursuant to federal and state law, dedicated and managed for the natural system.

-The CERP planned activities for FY 2018 include:
+The CERP planned activities for FY 2019 include:

-- For federal projects, the program would continue to represent the NPS on technical issues related to CERP system-wide monitoring, development of performance measures for use in evaluating project alternatives, interim goals, and programmatic guidance.
-For Florida state projects, the program would continue to represent the NPS on issues relating to the establishment of water reservations, minimum flows and levels, and water supply planning, as well as water quality and contaminants. - For the Modified Water Deliveries and C-111 South Dade (SD) projects, the program would focus on providing technical support to track the results of the ongoing incremental field tests, and to the development of a combined operational plan that utilizes the new project infrastructure to improve natural resource conditions in Everglades NP and adjacent areas.
-Technical support would be provided for the remaining items required for full implementation of these projects, leading to the final water operations plan.
-Staff
+- For federal projects, the program will continue to represent the NPS on technical issues related to CERP system-wide monitoring, development of performance measures for use in evaluating project alternatives, interim goals, and programmatic guidance.
+For Florida state projects, the program would continue to represent the NPS on issues relating to the establishment of water reservations, minimum flows and levels, and water supply planning, as well as water quality and contaminants. - For the Modified Water Deliveries (Mod Waters) and C-111 South Dade (SD) projects, the program will focus on providing technical support to track the results of the ongoing incremental field tests and the development of a combined operational plan that utilizes the new project infrastructure to improve natural resource conditions in ENP and adjacent areas.
+Technical support will be provided for the remaining items required for full implementation of these projects, leading to the final water operations plan.
+Staff will also